 Features of M-commerce

-- Ubiquity: The term ubiquity defines the easy accessibility of information in real-time, i.e., it is an easier way for the users to fulfill their desired products query.
+- Pervasiveness: The term pervasiveness defines the easy accessibility of information in real-time, i.e., it is an easier way for the users to fulfill their desired products query.

 - Accessibility: Devices like mobile and tablets are always nearby, the user can access it according to his convenience from anywhere.

-- Localization: Targeting customers with mobile promotions within a defined geographical space.
+- Determination of Place: Targeting customers with mobile promotions within a defined geographical space.

 - Archetype: Creation of the services that customize the end-user experiences.

 Types of M-commerce

 These are the majorly used types of M-commerce:

 - Mobile payment: Online transaction payment such as buying Railway tickets, Movie tickets, Bill payments through mobile phones by way of various gateways and applications such as Phone Pay, Google Pay, is known as Mobile payment.

 - Mobile advertising: It is a method of advertisement through SMS, mobile web posters, push-up notifications.